 i.
 The majority of our expenditure is the cost of our own employees.
 The greatest risk of slavery and human trafficking is in our supply chain, which is relatively small and limited to a few services.

 ii.
 Within our supply chain, we use reputable firms for items such as computer hardware and software services, cleaning and maintenance consumables and services.

 iii.
 Our zero-tolerance approach to modern slavery is communicated to all relevant suppliers, contractors and business partners at the outset of our business relationship with them and reinforced as appropriate thereafter.
 When onboarding new suppliers input from various teams including Legal, HR and IT is required.
 As standard all supplier contracts are reviewed by the legal team who conduct due diligence on a supplier before they are signed off at Director level.
 This process is followed to ensure any potential risks can be identified before we enter into a contractual relationship with anyone in our supply chain.

 i.
 As part of our ongoing efforts to ensure there continues to be no modern slavery or human trafficking in our supply chain, we intend to continue to review and monitor and, where necessary, enhance our systems, policies and procedures, as well as improve our training and communications about the Modern Slavery Act across the business.

 i.
-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes IDHL's slavery and human trafficking statement for the financial year ending 31 December 2022.
-It was approved by the board on 20 December 2022.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes idhl's slavery and human trafficking statement for the financial year ending 31 December 2023.
+It was approved by the board on 23 January 2024.